nicholasconfer/mongoose-times/README.md

 [![Build Status](https://secure.travis-ci.org/nicholasconfer/mongoose-times.png?branch=master)](https://travis-ci.org/nicholasconfer/mongoose-times)

-Plugin for [Mongoose](https://github.com/LearnBoost/mongoose) that adds `createDate` and `lastUpdateDate` date properties to your Schema.
-The property names `createDate` and `lastUpdateDate` can be customized and the properties automatically generate timestamps when saving a document in mongoose.
+Plugin for [Mongoose](https://github.com/LearnBoost/mongoose) that adds `created` and `lastUpdated` date properties to your Schema.
+The property names `created` and `lastUpdated` can be customized and the properties automatically generate timestamps when saving a document in mongoose.

 ## Installation